mindflayer04/PSI_TEE/applications/psi_card/README.md

 ## Protocol Details

-This application implements the Private Set Intersection Cardinality (PSI-CA) protocol.
+This repository implements the Unbalanced Private Set Intersection Cardinality (PSI-CA) protocol.
 It allows the client to learn the total number of matching items (the cardinality of the intersection), but it does not reveal which specific items matched.

 ### Offline Setup Phase
 The setup phase is identical to the standard PSI protocol.
 The server generates encryption keys, hashes, encrypts, and obliviously shuffles its items, and then builds an oblivious search tree.